|Private Company Council (PCC)|

-- Robert Messer—senior executive vice president, chief financial officer-chief risk officer, American National Bank of Texas.
+- Robert Messer—senior executive vice president, chief financial officer-chief risk officer at American National Bank of Texas.

-- Michael Minnis—associate professor at the University of Chicago Booth School of Business.
+- Michael Minnis—professor at the University of Chicago Booth School of Business.

 - Holly Nelson—chief executive officer at Key Advisory Services.

-- Douglas Uhl—principal team leader, corporate accounting policy, Chick-fil-A, Inc.
+- Douglas Uhl—principal team leader, corporate accounting policy at Chick-fil-A, Inc.